The modern-day counterfeiter: Dealing with the threat from competitors you’ve never heard of

 Talisman’s Network Analysis capability connects networks of bad actors together and prioritizes them based on the threat posed to a brand.
 By scanning global, local, existing, and emerging platforms and matching key identifying information, we uncover the size and reach of the network and identify the perpetrators responsible, allowing businesses to take targeted action online or offline.

-Request a personalized demo of our Brand Protection platform Talisman to see how we can equip your business to win the online battle against modern-day counterfeiters.
+Talk to one of our experts to learn how our brand protection solutions can equip your business to win the online battle against modern-day counterfeiters.

 WEBINAR: STAYING AHEAD OF EVOLVING COUNTERFEITING BEHAVIOR